 Beyond/Nexxt is best known for being a job site and job search portal - simply put, a site where you can post your resume and search for jobs.
 There is also a Beyond/Nexxt resume search feature for employers as well.

-Adding to their job search services, resume reviews became part of their service offerings only a few years back, as a way to generate revenue for the site.
+Adding to their job search services, resume reviews became part of their service offerings, seemingly as a way to fill the demand from their site's audience and generate revenue for the site as well.

 For job sites like Beyond/Nexxt, revenue was originally generated from employers and advertisers.
 Only until recently, Beyond/Nexxt has shifted revenue focus and is now "dipping their toes" into the resume writing industry.